COVID-19 Visitor Risk Assessment

-5.1 Govt guidance has developed through July 2020.
-From the 08/08/20 it will be a legal requirement for visitors to wear a face covering when visiting Museums in England.
+5.1 From the 08/08/20 it has been a legal requirement for visitors to wear a face covering when visiting Museums in England.
 Face coverings should be viewed as an additional control alongside the key controls of social distancing, hand washing and enhanced cleaning regimes and not instead of.
-PPE can also be a useful control measure where risk is heightened e.g. 1- 2m distancing.
+PPE can also be a useful control measure where risk is heightened e.g. 1-2m distancing.

 5.2 Front of house staff members will be wearing PPE as an additional precaution when interacting with visitors.

-5.3 The wearing of a face covering for visitors will be mandatory in the National Football Museum from 06/08/20.
-Visitors will not be granted access to the Museum without one and will be reminded to continue to use it throughout their visit.
+5.3 The wearing of a face covering for visitors was made mandatory in the National Football Museum from 06/08/20.
+Visitors are not granted access to the Museum without one and will be reminded to continue to use it throughout their visit.
 Individual exemptions to this rule can be found in the link below: